Ise Shrine

-The Inner Shrine, Naikū (also officially known as "Kōtai Jingū"), is located in the town of Uji-tachi, south of central Ise, and is dedicated to the worship of Amaterasu, where she is believed to dwell.
+The Inner Shrine, Naikū (also officially known as "Kōtai Jingū"), is dedicated to the worship of Amaterasu and is located in the town of Uji-tachi, south of central Ise, where she is believed to dwell.
 The shrine buildings are made of solid cypress wood and use no nails but instead joined wood.
 The Outer Shrine, Gekū (also officially known as "Toyouke Daijingū"), is located about six kilometers from Naikū and dedicated to Toyouke-Ōmikami, the god of agriculture, rice harvest and industry.
 Besides Naikū and Gekū, there are an additional 123 Shinto shrines in Ise City and the surrounding areas, 91 of them connected to Naikū and 32 to Gekū.

 Purportedly the home of the Sacred Mirror, the shrine is one of Shinto's holiest and most important sites.
 Access to both sites is strictly limited, with the general public not allowed beyond sight of the thatched roofs of the central structures, hidden behind four tall wooden fences.
-However, tourists are free to roam the forest, including its ornamental walkways which date back to the Meiji period.
+However, visitors are free to roam the forest, including its ornamental walkways which date back to the Meiji period.

 During the Edo period, it is estimated that one out of ten Japanese conducted an Okage Mairi pilgrimage to the shrine.
 Accordingly, pilgrimage to the shrine flourished in both commercial and religious frequency.
 According to historical documents, 3.62 million people visited the shrine in 50 days in 1625, and 1.18 million people visited the shrine in three days in 1829 when the grand festival held every 20 years was held.
 Because the shrine is considered sanctuary, no security checkpoints were conducted, as it was considered sacrilege by the faithful.
 The two main shrines of Ise are joined by a pilgrimage road that passes through the old entertainment district of Furuichi.

-The chief priest or priestess of Ise Shrine must come from the Imperial House of Japan and is responsible for watching over the Shrine.
-The current high priestess of the shrine is Emperor Emeritus Akihito's daughter, Sayako Kuroda.
+The chief priest or priestess of Ise Shrine must be related to the Imperial House of Japan and is responsible for watching over the Shrine.
+The current High Priestess of the shrine is the daughter of Emperor Emeritus Akihito, former Princess Sayako Kuroda.

-Ise Grand Shrine still has controversy related to colonialism and militarism during the Empire of Japan.